The

 extremely low and even a medium height person can find themselves

-head on the roof.
-On the driver’s side, the situation is not improved
+banging their head on the roof.
+On the driver’s side, the situation

-by having to fit one’s legs under the steering wheel.
-Seat
+is not improved by having to fit one’s legs under the steering

-rails can be modified and the floor pan can be lowered to make the
+wheel.
+Seat rails can be modified and the floor pan can be lowered

-position more comfortable.
-The rear vision mirror seems uncomfortably
+to make the seating position more comfortable.
+The rear vision mirror

 Owners